epoiesen/juncture/hanson/index.md

 <param ve-config
-       title="What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects" author="Rosemary Hanson"
+       title="When the Dead Linger: Exploring Hauntedness as a Material Property of Objects" author="Rosemary Hanson"
        banner="3%20Forms%20of%20Hauntedness.png"
        layout="vertical">

 Rosemary Hanson Received October 1, 2021.
 Citation: Hanson, Rosemary.
 2021.
-"What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Object".
+"When the Dead Linger: Exploring Hauntedness as a Material Property of Object".
 Epoiesen.
 DOI: http://dx.doi.org/10.22215/epoiesen/2021.10
 Creative Commons License
 Rosemary Hanson is a freelance archeological illustrator and 3D modeler (rosemary.m.hanson@gmail.com) ORCID.

 <small><small>Editorial note: this visual essay is powered by Juncture from JSTOR Labs.
-On a device, this essay is best viewed in landscape mode; images are triggered when the relevant text reaches the top of the screen.</small.</small>
+On a device, this essay is best viewed in landscape mode; images are triggered when the relevant text reaches the top of the screen.</small></small>

 # What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects